narravaganza/narravaganza.github.io/_stories/how-everything-is.md

 but i remained hopeful and duty-bound to you my dear friend

-On the afternoon of the 4th day i finished accounting for the larger molecules within my appartment. i observed and analysed the behavior of the carbon-based solids i could find, as well as the production of various other gases in the premises
+On the afternoon of the 4th day i finished accounting for the larger molecules within my apartment. i observed and analysed the behavior of the carbon-based solids i could find, as well as the production of various other gases in the premises

 my knowledge of the universe's molecular makeup was advancing

-Then it struck me… you also wanted me to account for the molecules _outside_ the appartment
+Then it struck me… you also wanted me to account for the molecules _outside_ the apartment

 Time was ticking